jku/repository-playground/docs/TUF-CLIENT-DESIGN.md

 * Project and artifact names are used as parts of TUF targetpaths
 * "/" is not valid in a name as we want to use that as targetpath delimiter
+  * "\\" is also not valid in a name as it is synonymous with "/" for many users
 * Project "projectA" metadata gets a delegation "projects/projectA/*"
 * Multiple artifacts per project can be supported in future but initially there is a default artifact name that matches the project name